 It takes time to learn the ins and outs of proper skincare, and its not for the faint of heart.
 As a result, most people makemistakes at some point in their skincare journey thatmake acne worse.A few common mistakes can be especially damaging to your skin, so if you’re reading this and partaking in any of these bad habits – consider this your sign to stop!
 If it makes you feel any better, I made every single one of these mistakes in the past and learned the hardway, so you don’t have to.

-remove deadskin that might otherwise bundle up with sebum and bacteria leading to congested skin, clogged pores, and acne.
+Depending on your age and your skin’s ability to shed dead skin cells, you may or may not need a good, gentle exfoliation as a part of your regular skincare routine. can help to gently remove deadskin that might otherwise bundle up with sebum and bacteria leading to congested skin, clogged pores, and acne.

 When some people find this out, they begin over exfoliating their skin with abrasivephysical exfoliants, or too frequent use ofchemicalexfoliants.
 This can end up being super damaging to your skin, even affecting your skin’s ability to heal and protect itself.
 When your skin’s barrier is damaged, you’re more susceptible to frequent and severe skin reactions that canmake acne worse.
 Especially when we have acne, we need to be cautious of exfoliative products; avoid physical exfoliants and instead opt for infrequent but regular use of chemical exfoliants like AHAs.